 The English and their armies were much more mixed up than the Irish.
 Containing a large amount of Irish kerns in their make-up, the armies that Burgh, Essex and Mountjoy fielded would have contained a high quantity of Catholics, further pointing against an overtly religious conflict.
 The leadership of that army though, under the appointment of Elizabeth, would have been both Protestant and active reformers, keen to spread their changed faith to the areas where it had not yet taken a hold.
 Some, like Mountjoy, would have been more tolerant than others when it came to the Catholic faith, and in the end they were aiming primarily to defeat a challenge to the crowns authority, not Gods.

-Easily the best of the Irish leaders, from both a strategic and tactical viewpoint.
+Easily the best of the Irish leaders, from both a strategic and tactical viewpoint, O’Neill well-earned his sobriquet “the Great” as used by some.
 His reforms and army building initiatives were enough to rank him high, but O’Neill was also just a very decent battlefield commander.
-He understood how the English military worked, and knew how best to defeat it.
+He understood how the English military worked and knew how best to defeat it.
 His reputation for utilising good intelligence and preparing adequately for clashes was almost unmatched in Ireland.
-He knew how to base his defences and counter-attacks around the terrain, and was not afraid to get into the thick of the fighting when he had to.
+He knew how to base his defences and counter-attacks around the terrain and was not afraid to get into the thick of the fighting when he had to.
 He understood that getting foreign support into Ireland was the critical thing, and every delay and stretched out negotiation helped his cause.
 He knew how to garner religious and popular support.
 He was a patient leader, knowledgeable of his own strengths and weaknesses.
-His strength was the direction and placement of different infantry types to best effect.
+He managed to create a complex web of alliances through marriage, diplomacy and threats.
+In battle his strength was the direction and placement of different infantry types to best effect.
 The accounts that he was pressured into the disastrous attack plan at Kinsale ring true, because what occurred there was not a true reflection of the military leader O’Neill really was.
 For his faults, O’Neill sometimes misjudged the enemy (like at the Moyry Pass or his initial assault on the Blackwater Fort) and seemed sometimes to be hedging his bets to too much of an extent, in terms of entering the war late and seeking peace (and a pardon) at later points.

 -Hugh Roe O’Donnell